aws-samples/amazon-mlops-example-tensorflow/README.md

  - Once the pipeline run is completed, verify an endpoint is deployed in Sagemaker.

  ## Cleanup:
  - Run the bash script to tear down all the infrastructure.
+Please note this will delete the S3 bucket as well.
+If you are using an existing bucket that you do not want to delete, comment line 14.
     `bash ./scripts/cleanup.sh`

 ## Limitations & Future Considerations: